SeshadriRC/ansible-zero-to-hero/Day-04/01-roles.md

 # Ansible Roles

-An Ansible role is a reusable, self-contained unit of automation that is used to organize and manage tasks, variables, files, templates, and handlers in a structured way.
+- An Ansible role is a reusable, self-contained unit of automation that is used to organize and manage tasks, variables, files, templates, and handlers in a structured way.

-Roles help to encapsulate and modularize the logic and configuration needed to manage a particular system or application component.
+- Roles help to encapsulate and modularize the logic and configuration needed to manage a particular system or application component.

-This modular approach promotes reusability, maintainability, and consistency across different playbooks and environments.
+- This modular approach promotes reusability, maintainability, and consistency across different playbooks and environments.

+- A Play can use multiple roles.

 <img width="1919" height="970" alt="image" src="https://github.com/user-attachments/assets/ff2e9569-de38-4233-95d9-81a349747e04" />